-Chapter 1: Why save for retirement?The more you save, the happier and more stable your retirement will be.
-More money means more options.Why save for retirementDecline of pensions; rise of 401(k) plansThose with a pension still need to savePrioritizing retirement savingsPower of compoundingDollar-cost averagingWhat inflation can do to your spending powerChapter 2: Retirement vehiclesLearn how these accounts provide tax advantages to savers and employers.Types of retirement vehiclesWorkplace retirement plans help you saveRoth 401(k)Self-employed 401(k)Traditional IRA vs. Roth IRASimple IRASEP IRAChapter 3: Investment optionsFunneling money into savings is only the first step.
-Put those dollars to work.Investing: a universe of optionsRelationship between risk and returnStocks, bonds, cash, mutual fundsImportance of asset allocationTarget-date fundsMutual funds vs. ETFsInternational investing/emerging marketsIndividual stocks/company stockChapter 4: Making decisionsYou may be called upon to make some decisions regarding your retirement accounts.
-Understand the options.Making decisionsBorrowing from a 401(k)Leave 401(k) or roll it over?Consolidating 401(k) plansCatch-up contributionsConverting a traditional to a Roth IRAChapter 5: Retirement movesMake the most of your savings once you finally reach retirement.Retirement movesWhen to take Social SecurityWise withdrawal strategiesKnow your required minimum distributionFunding retirement with rental incomeBasics of reverse mortgages
+Chapter 1: Why save for retirement?It's so important to make this a priority so that you're not stuck in the workforce any longer than necessary.Why save for retirementDecline of pensions; rise of 401(k) plansThose with a pension still need to savePrioritizing retirement savingsPower of compoundingDollar-cost averagingWhat inflation can do to your spending powerChapter 2: Retirement vehiclesLearn how these accounts provide tax advantages to both savers and employers.Types of retirement vehiclesWorkplace retirement plans help you saveRoth 401(k)Self-employed 401(k)Traditional IRA vs. Roth IRASimple IRASEP IRAChapter 3: Investment optionsChoose investments wisely to grow your money.Investing: a universe of optionsRelationship between risk and returnStocks, bonds, cash, mutual fundsImportance of asset allocationTarget-date fundsMutual funds vs. ETFsInternational investing/emerging marketsIndividual stocks/company stockChapter 4: Making decisionsKnow your options so you can make smart decisions throughout your career.Making decisionsBorrowing from a 401(k)Leave 401(k) or roll it over?Consolidating 401(k) plansCatch-up contributionsConverting a traditional to a Roth IRAChapter 5: Retirement movesMake the most of your savings once you finally reach retirement.Retirement movesWhen to take Social SecurityWise withdrawal strategiesKnow your required minimum distributionFunding retirement with rental incomeBasics of reverse mortgages

 Bankrate wants to hear from you and encourages thoughtful and constructive comments.
 We ask that you stay focused on the story topic, respect other people's opinions, and avoid profanity, offensive statements, illegal contents and advertisement posts.
 Comments are not reviewed before they are posted.
 Bankrate reserves the right (but is not obligated) to edit or delete your comments.
 Please avoid posting private or confidential information, and also keep in mind that anything you post may be disclosed, published, transmitted or reused.
 We do not permit the inclusion of hyperlinks in comments and may remove any comment that includes a hyperlink.